 The ideal sales automation platform will enable you with many options to humanize your sales approach in your email campaigns.
 Starting from email outbound prospecting to lead nurturing and customer retention.

 Platforms that include tools for hyper-personalization, like Sales.Rocks, can provide you with many options for implementing dynamic content straight into your drip campaigns.

 If you want to dive deeper into this subject, read this article on the power of hyper-personalization in email marketing.

-The pressure on the budget, and the continuing trend towards account-based marketing (ABM), is making upfront alignment between B2B marketing and sales teams.
-Besides, both teams have the same goal of driving sales and revenue for the company, so it is only logical to keep them in sync.
+The pressure on the budget, and the trend towards account-based marketing (ABM), is making upfront alignment between B2B marketing and sales teams.
+Besides, both teams have the same goal of driving sales and revenue for the company.
+So it is only logical to keep them in sync.

-A healthy relationship between your sales and marketing teams leads to a more rounded customer experience (=happier customers) and therefore improved customer acquisition (=business growth).
+A healthy relationship between your sales and marketing teams leads to a more rounded customer experience (=happier customers).
+This then leads to improved customer acquisition (=business growth).

 Makes sense right?